Properties

 Each widget decides how to use a property.
 Unlike styles, properties are not limited by CSS specs.

 This is the list of the common (shared) properties by all widgets.
-However, specific widgets may have additional themeable properties that are not listed here.
-See the Other Properties section for more information on how to find out which properties to use in a theme.
+However, specific widgets may have additional themeable properties that are not listed here, and not all widgets support these properties.
+See the [Other Properties](#other-properties) section for more information on how to find out which properties to use in a theme.

 The top padding in pixels.